ethangumin/sort_visualizer/README.md

 <h1>Functionality & MVPs</h1>

-In "Sort Visualizer", users are be able to:
+In "Sort Visualizer," users are be able to:
 <ul>
     <li>Start and reset the visualization</li>
     <li>Select an algorithm</li>